 She’s not going to be with you for long, and you are going to miss her for the rest of your life.
-Hold on to the memory of the sound of her voice, and the way she kissed your eyelids.
-Remember how she loved Coke floats with chocolate ice cream, and that she couldn’t ride a bicycle, and how she snorted when she laughed.
+Hold on to the memory of the sound of her voice, and the tender way she kissed your eyelids.
+Remember her playful silliness, and how she loved Coke floats with chocolate ice cream, and that she couldn’t ride a bicycle, and how she snorted when she laughed.
 And learn to let go of the sad memories.
 Mama loved you, and she would have wanted you to be happy.

 Your dad’s new wife is going to become your best friend.